bepronetwork/web-network/README.md

 ## 3. Environment Configuration

-Before start the project, you need set required keys and var in enviroment.
+Before start the project, you need to set required environment variables.

 First copy or create a file _.env_ from the file _.env.exemple_
 ```console
 $ cp .env.exemple .env
 ```

-*`* You need follow all the required steps to the project run correctly.`*
+*`* You need to follow all the required steps for the project to run correctly.`*

 - `*` [MetaMask Setup](./docs/METAMASK.md)
 - `*` [Authentication Setup](./docs/AUTHENTICATION.md)